 The adventures began early, as he grew up during the Depression in the Eastern European enclave of Strawberry Hill, a corner of Kansas City where the houses were small and families big.
 He roamed the streets with colorfully nicknamed buddies like Tiger Mike, engaging in Our Gang-style mischief that would get a kid arrested today.
 (According to John, he almost did, getting picked up by the cops for some infraction or another, and being shipped off to a stint in the Civilian Conservation Corps.)
 He forged his exasperated father’s signature to enlist in the Army at 17, and everyone threw up their hands at the thought of trying to stop him.

 Yet none of that tells the whole story.
 Yes, he was one tough bird, but with a tender center.
-He worked until retirement as mail carrier, became the devoted father to four children, taught every other kid in sight how to swim (because he never forgot the childhood friend who drowned in the river) or lift weights at the Y (because the same fitness routine had helped him regain his own strength), carried on the cooking of traditional Croatian recipes, and was an on-call handyman who seemed to spend every weekend fixing something at someone’s house with my dad or other men in the family.
+He worked until retirement as a mail carrier, became the devoted father to four children, taught every other kid in sight how to swim (because he never forgot the childhood friend who drowned in the river) or lift weights at the Y (because the same fitness routine had helped him regain his own strength), carried on the cooking of traditional Croatian recipes, and was an on-call handyman who seemed to spend every weekend fixing something at someone’s house with my dad or other men in the family.